Gender Identity and the Invisible Pasta God

 “Oh, please.”
 Goatee man rolled his eyes.
 He gestured at the people all around him.
 “Strip off everyone’s clothes in this room, and I’ll wager I can identify each and every person’s gender.
 And I’ll be able to do it using provable, repeatable, observable, measurable, falsifiable standards.
 Can you do that using gender identity?”

-“Gender is a personal … an intrinsic …” ponytail man starting to say before switching tactics.
+“Gender is a personal … an intrinsic …” ponytail man started to say before switching tactics.
 “I would never presume to dictate someone’s gender to them!
 It’s something they must determine on their own.”

 “Ah.
 So there is no test.
 There is no proof.
 This is nothing observable, nothing measurable.”